ashernoel/SEC-Filing-Analysis/README.md

 My rudimentary algorithm shorted any stock for the three-month period following any 10-Q filing that had a residual less than 1.5 standard deviations below the predicted residual.

-The algorithm **returned 12.68% annually** when applied to a uniform bucket of the DOW Jones over the period from January 30, 1995 to November 30, 2019
+The algorithm **returned 12.68% annually** when applied to a uniform bucket of the DOW Jones over the period from January 30, 1995 to November 30, 2019.

 The return looks promising, but the method has complications:
-- Changes in management can greatly affect the style, length, and sentiment of filings
+- Changes in management can greatly affect the style, length, and sentiment of filings;
-- Scraping is imperfect and few filings have more text than just the MDA
+- Scraping is imperfect and few filings have more text than just the MDA;
-- VADER sentiment analysis is less accurate than newer techniques, especially without a robust and accurate dictionary
+- VADER sentiment analysis is less accurate than newer techniques, especially without a robust and accurate dictionary; and
 - 10-Q Sentiment Residuals showed less length dependence than the Sentiment mean and sum; however, a more robust statistical technique would be preferable.

 ## Getting Started